 Every blogger needs an easy, robust social sharing plugin.
 This paid-app from Social Warfare has so many options and features and is easy for even the non-technical folks (like me) to get up and running in just minutes.
 If you have changed your domain or your link structure this plugin helps you recover your social share counts.
-The annual cost of $24 for one website is well worth the price given the numerous futures.
+The annual cost of $29 for one website is well worth the price given the numerous futures.
 Plus, if you like the flat style icons that are popular currently then this plugin has you covered. *Updated, we’ve moved to Social Pug after a number of recent challenges with Social Warfare.

 Tailwind Pinterest Scheduling

 I love using Tailwind because it makes scheduling pins to Pinterest so easy.
 It takes a lot of the manual work out of managing your pinterest strategy and account.
 Not only do they make scheduling content easy, they also provide additional great features like Tailwind Tribes which make it simple and quick to find compelling content to share and to help increase your own shares.

 WordPress Framework – Genesis

 After a considerable amount of research into various wordpress frameworks and themes I opted to use the Genesis Framework.
 This framework is used by many top bloggers and can support some of themes that are most used by foodbloggers including the FoodiePro theme by Shay Bocks.
 The Genesis Framework from StudioPress will cost $59.95 and you will also want to buy a child theme or have a custom child theme made for your blog.

 Lowel EGO Indoor Lighting Unit

 Almost every foodblogger I know either uses the Lowel EGO or covets one or even two of these lights.
 When you can’t shoot in daylight or for those times of year where there aren’t many daylight hours these can be an absolute life saver.

 Canon EF 50mm f/1.8 II Camera Lens – Fixed